fsprojects/Paket/docs/content/template-files.md

 If the from line specifies the path to a file, that file will be copied into the folder in the to line.
 If it refers to a directory, the contents of the directory will be copied into the to folder.

-There is no currently no support for wild cards, exclusion filters or renaming during copying.
+There is currently no support for wild cards, exclusion filters or renaming during copying.

 In a project template, the files included will be: